Skip to main content

 An existing Magento 2 store had been selling into the United States for a while without collecting online sales tax at checkout.

-That is the core Magento 2 sales tax setup problem for many established stores.
-The platform already has tax features, but the hard part is deciding whether a native Magento 2 tax configuration is sufficient, how to handle tax-exempt customers cleanly, and when a third-party tax engine becomes operationally justified without adding unnecessary integration overhead.
+That is the real Magento 2 sales tax setup problem for many established stores.
+Magento can calculate tax.
+The harder decision is whether native Magento is enough for the current nexus footprint, how tax-exempt B2B customers should be modeled, and when a third-party tax engine is worth the integration overhead.

 The store profile was not tiny, but it also was not enterprise-scale: